Pasta is often used as a delivery vehicle for sauce, considered too bland to stand alone.

 Basic pasta can be as simple as flour and eggs.
 There are varieties of flour specific to pasta-making, but nearly any flour can be used to create pasta if mixed with care and used in shapes that conform to the flour’s capabilities.

 For example, whole wheat flour will produce a dense, hearty noodle in wide shapes but may not tolerate being cut into thin narrow strips.
 (What Is Chow Mein?)

-Without a pasta maker, you can mix your dough with a heavy duty hand mixer and a dough hook, but you’ll need to roll out and cut the noodles.
+Without a pasta maker, you can mix your dough with a heavy-duty hand mixer and a dough hook or KitchenAid mixer attachment, but you’ll need to roll out and cut the noodles.

-There are tools to help with this process, but fans of light, thin noodles, such as ramen, will struggle to come up with a pasta format that they can enjoy.
-However, there are hand crank pasta cutters that can help you customize your homemade pasta cutters.
+There are tools to help with this process, but fans of light, thin noodles – such as ramen – will struggle to come up with a pasta format that they can enjoy.
+However, there are hand crank pasta cutters that can help you customize your homemade pasta.

 With an electric pasta maker, you can make your dough and extrude your noodles from one machine.
 Many pasta makers offer multiple extrusion discs for a variety of shapes, including thin angel hair, thick fettuccine noodles, and round penne.

 Fans of fresh pasta know that there’s a fair bit of work in mixing the dough, rolling it out and cutting it.
 These same fans also know that the outcome is well worth the labor!

 However, if hand-cut pasta is not possible with your schedule, you can still enjoy fresh pasta thanks to one of the many automatic pasta makers or pasta cutters on the market.

 Homemade pasta machines offer cooks the chance to load the dough components into the tool and let it do the mixing.
 Once the dough is mixed, the machine extrudes it through a feed chute where you can capture it for cooking.